apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 Setting up the game:
 ~~~~~~~~~~~~~~~~~~~~~~~

-Make sure you have the game installed outside of program files.
+Make sure you have the game installed outside of program files, or any other protected folder.

-Use `this tool <https://github.com/LostDragonist/steam-library-setup-tool>`_ to make more than one Steam directory on a single drive
+Use `this tool <https://github.com/LostDragonist/steam-library-setup-tool>`_ if you need to make more than one Steam directory on a single drive.

 Set the game language to English in Steam, make sure you're not using a beta branch, and verify the game files.